mimblewimble/grin-rfcs/text/0000-early-payment-proofs.md

 ### Payment Proof is a Witnessed Promise

-Since the receiver signature is a promise that payment is proven by certain on-chain data satisfying certain conditions, we shall call such data a witness, and let a payment proof consist of a promise paired with a witness.
+Since the receiver signature is a promise that payment will be considered proven by certain on-chain data satisfying certain conditions, we shall call such data a witness, and let a payment proof consist of a promise paired with a witness.